Layla Moran: Foreign policy

 Moran opposed the 2003 invasion of Iraq.
 She opposed cuts to foreign aid to Yemen and has been critical of Saudi Arabian-led intervention in that country.

 Moran believes that the United Kingdom should announce recognition of the State of Palestine.
 She called out the names of the children killed in the 2021 Israel–Palestine crisis in Parliament.
 Following the 2023 attacks on Israel by Hamas, Moran appeared and spoke at vigils for Israeli victims in Oxford and denounced Hamas as a terrorist organisation.

 Moran supported an inquiry into the disappearances of Mohammed Bin Nayef and Prince Ahmed Bin Abdulaziz of Saudi Arabia.
-She is also critical of the arms trade between Britain and Saudi Arabia, and is a critic of Russia.
-In February 2022, she used the cover of Parliamentary privilege to name the Navalny 35, Russian oligarchs who, as allies of Vladimir Putin, should have sanctions imposed on them.
+She is critical of the arms trade between Britain and Saudi Arabia, and is a critic of Russia.
+In February 2022, she used the cover of Parliamentary privilege to name the Navalny 35, Russian oligarchs and allies of Vladimir Putin, who she said should have sanctions imposed on them.

 Moran is a supporter of Nazanin Zaghari-Ratcliffe and in 2018 called for her release from prison in Iran.

-During the Gaza war, she has advocated for allowing humanitarian aid into the Gaza Strip and urged the then Prime Minister, Rishi Sunak to take a stronger stance regarding the humanitarian crisis.
-Furthermore, she has advocated for a permanent ceasefire, citing in December 2023 the desperate situation of her own family members trapped in Gaza.
-Moran welcomed the UK's formal recognition of the State of Palestine on 21 September 2025, describing it as a promise fulfilled to her great-grandfather, and advocated for more concrete action from Parliament, including stopping the trade with illegal settlers in the occupied territories, ceasing the arms sail to Israel, and giving resources to the Foreign Office to lead the Western bloc's brokering of the peace deal.
+During the Gaza war, she has advocated allowing humanitarian aid into the Gaza Strip and urged the then Prime Minister, Rishi Sunak to take a stronger stance regarding the humanitarian crisis.
+Furthermore, she has advocated a permanent ceasefire, citing in December 2023 the desperate situation of her own family members trapped in Gaza.
+Moran welcomed the UK's formal recognition of the State of Palestine on 21 September 2025, describing it as a promise fulfilled to her great-grandfather, and advocated more concrete action from Parliament, including stopping trade with illegal settlers in the occupied Palestine territories, ceasing arms sales to Israel, and giving resources to the Foreign Office to broker a peace deal.